eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 Note that the formal analysis is currently a work-in-progress.
 This appendix presents the preliminary and ongoing formal security analyses of the ECA **identity bootstrap procedure** and the **attestation renewal procedure** using ProVerif (tracked at <https://github.com/eca-sae/internet-drafts-eca-sae/tree/pv.0.6.0/formal-model>.
 The analysis assumes a Dolev–Yao network attacker and verifies core security properties for each procedure.
 The model assumes a powerful Dolev-Yao network attacker who can intercept, modify, and inject messages.
 It also models the Binding Factor (`BF`) as public knowledge from the start, as per the protocol's "exposure tolerance" principle ([](#core-design-principles)).

-The analysis was conducted in two parts: examination of the core security properties against a network attacker, and an analysis of the protocol's behavior under specific key compromise scenarios to define its security boundaries.
+The analysis was conducted in two parts: examination of the core security properties against a network attacker, and an analysis of the protocol's behavior under specific key compromise scenarios to explore its security boundaries.

 ## Core Security Properties (Bootstrap) {#core-security-properties-bootstrap-model}

-In the baseline model, all core security goals were successfully shown to hold against a network attacker.
+In the baseline model, preliminary results indicate all core security goals were successfully shown to hold against a network attacker.

 | Property | ProVerif Query | Result | Interpretation |
 | :--- | :--- | :--- | :--- |